How can we help you?

 2. Click New Rule.

-4. Add one or more actions (THEN).
+4. Add one or more conditions (IF — when to fire).

 5. Set the rule priority (lower number = higher priority, runs first).